 Citing a summary critique of the program sent to HTS directors by a former employee, Price reported that the HTS training scenarios “adapted COIN [counterinsurgency] for Afghanistan/Iraq” to domestic situations “in the USA, where the local population was seen from the military perspective as threatening the established balance of power and influence, and challenging law and order.”

-Jade Helm 15’s emphasis on mastery of the “human domain” fits into this context of the DoD’s troubling social science research, conducted in partnership with universities across the US.
-This context also includes the acceleration of governmental mission creep and militarization of many government agencies‘ federal police forces.
+Jade Helm’s emphasis on mastery of the human domain fits into this context of the Defense Department’s troubling social science research, conducted in partnership with universities across the U.S. This context also includes the acceleration of governmental mission creep and militarization of many government agencies‘ federal police forces.